Detecting active L\'evy particles using differential dynamic microscopy: Models

 We note that $\mathbb{P}_R$ depends on the spatial dimension and $J_0(x)$ is the 0th-order Bessel function.

-Then we denote $P_R(\rr,\tau)$ and $P_T(\rr,\tau)$ as the probability density of the particle displaced by a distance $\rr$ after a delay time $\tau$, which being in the running and tumbling state, respectively.
+Then we denote $P_R(\rr,\tau)$ and $P_T(\rr,\tau)$ as the probability densities of the particle displaced by a distance $\rr$ after a delay time $\tau$, conditioned on the particle in the running and tumbling state at time $\tau$, respectively.
 We denote $P_{R,T}(\kk,\tau)$ as their Fourier transforms.
 Since the system is isotropic, we drop the angular dependence, and the ISF can then be expressed as

 where $k=|\kk|$.
 Following Ref.~\cite{zhao2024quantitative}, $P_{R,T}(k,\tau)$ are given by a set of integral equations.